 Remember to save a copy of your results for your own records.Use the calculator

-The Cordell Online Calculator provides factual information as to the estimated rebuild cost of your home, based on publicly available data about your house.
+The Cordell Online Calculator provides factual information as to the estimated rebuild cost of your home, based upon the details that you provide.
 This calculator provides an estimate only based on industry average building replacement costs and the true replacement cost of your home will vary depending on your circumstances.
 It does not constitute a recommendation or opinion in relation to taking out or replacing an insurance policy.
 It is not personalised financial advice.
 It does not take into account your particular financial situation or goals.
 The calculator is provided by Cordell Information Pty Ltd and licensed for use on this website.
-Whilst effort has been made to ensure that the information is accurate, Tower Insurance Limited and its Partners accept no responsibility for the accuracy of any information in, or results derived from, or any reliance you place on, the calculator.
+Whilst effort has been made to ensure that the information is accurate, Hollard Insurance and its Partners accept no responsibility for the accuracy of any information in, or results derived from, or any reliance you place on, the calculator.

-For the avoidance of doubt, Kiwibank Limited accepts no responsibility for the accuracy of any information in, or results derived from, or any reliance you place on, the calculato
+For the avoidance of doubt, Kiwibank Limited accepts no responsibility for the accuracy of any information in, or results derived from, or any reliance you place on, the calculator.

-Tower Insurance Limited has a financial strength rating of A- (Excellent) as at 16 August 2017 from A.M.
+The Hollard Insurance Company Pty Ltd has a financial strength rating of A- (Excellent) issued by A.M.
 Best Company.

 A++, A+ Superior

 Further information on these ratings is available at ambest.com